 However, salary negotiation can be tricky if you aren’t well prepared for it.
 Sometimes, you end up asking for too much or too little money.
 Here, you have some salary negotiation tips that can help you come out on the top.

-How To Recover After You’ve Asked For Too Little Money In An Interview?
+How To Recover After You’ve Asked For Too Low A Salary In An Interview?

 Every person who has interviewed for a job and negotiated their pay package will have embarrassing, funny or sad anecdotes to share.
 Most of these anecdotes include asking for too much or too little money.
 It helps to be prepared for either of those 2 scenarios.
 Here’s what you do if you’ve sold yourself short: